JuliaControl/RobustAndOptimalControl.jl/docs/src/index.md

 - [`sim_diskmargin`](@ref)
 - [`loop_scale`](@ref)
 - [`loop_scaling`](@ref)

+A video tutorial on how to perform robustness analysis using the diskmargin is available [here](https://youtu.be/gIsa93GvPbg).

 ### Diskmargin example
 The diskmargin can be visualized in several ways, as a region of allowed simultaneous gain and pahse variations: